 Almost all the electricity Hydro-Québec distributes to its customers is generated from renewable resources which means there are few or no greenhouse gas (GHG) emissions.
 Hydro-Québec and Environment Canada publish different electricity-associated GHG emission rates because they meet different needs, such as to produce a GHG emissions inventory or to make meaningful comparisons across provinces.

-The fact sheet entitled Energy Supplies and Air Emissions [PDF 241 Kb] lists GHG, SO2 and NOx emissions directly associated with fossil fuel combustion for the generation of the electricity distributed by Hydro-Québec.
-It also gives a percentage breakdown of the primary energy sources comprising Québec’s electricity mix (most recent information available).
+The fact sheet entitled Label for electricity distributed in Québec to customers supplied by Hydro-Québec’s main power grid [PDF 149 Kb] gives GHG emissions rate directly associated with fossil fuel combustion for the generation of the electricity supplied by Hydro-Québec's main power grid.
+It also gives a breakdown of the primary energy sources comprising Québec’s electricity mix (most recent information available).

 - produce a GHG emission inventory using ISO 14064-1:2019 or the Greenhouse Gas Protocol (GHG Protocol) and required to report electricity consumption GHG emissions.
 For such companies, electricity emissions are considered indirect emissions (Level 2).

 The fact sheet entitled GHG Emissions and Hydro-Québec Electricity, 1990-2022 [PDF 149 Kb] gives GHG emission rates since 1990.

 This fact sheet is helpful for companies wanting to include historical emissions in their GHG inventory reporting.

 - Both fact sheets take into account electricity generated, purchased and distributed by Hydro-Québec from which renewable energy certificates sold to third parties have been withdrawn.
 The electricity from off-grid systems (generated mainly by thermal plants) is not included.
-The CO2 emission rates listed are for generation of electricity only and are thus not based on a life cycle assessment.
+The GHG emission rates listed are for generation of electricity only and are thus not based on a life cycle assessment.

 - GHG emissions generated by creating reservoirs used to produce electricity are not considered when calculating our direct emission rate.
 As indicated in the National Inventory Report : Greenhouse Gas Sources and Sinks in Canada, Environment Canada considers such emissions to be related to a land-use change.